-For the full-time program, this course meets for 8 weeks.
+This course meets for 8 weeks.

 DRR 109 Print Reading for Welders 3 credits 2 class hours, 2 lab hours

 This course provides students the knowledge to read and comprehend the various types of prints found in the welding industry.
 Content includes print reading basics, math and measurement, an overview of welding processes, types of welds and joints, and welding symbol use.